 Shopping Cart

-Per my oldest’s request, this cart MUST be in my trunk every time we go grocery shopping.
+Per my oldest’s request, this cart MUST be in my grocery shopping trunk.
 It is a must-have item.

 Not only does it give my children the ability to explore imaginary play, but it also gives them a purpose at the grocery store.
 My oldest knows what we get and follows along, knowing what goes inside.